Discipleship

 Be known in community

-Events – We are regularly hosting various types of events for our church, and most are open to non-members or can be gender-specific.
+We are regularly hosting various events for our church that are open to anyone.
 Visit our Events page to register for events.

 Biblical Counseling